Fine Artists

 Amanda Krolczyk

-Trained as a ceramic artist, Amanda currently works with reclaimed and recycled wood that she scavenges from across Montana.
-Amanda creates upcycled wood landscapes of specific mountains and ranges across Montana and the West.
+Trained as a ceramic artist, Amanda currently works with reclaimed wood scavenged from across Montana.
+Her incredible wood landscapes represent specific mountains and ranges in Montana and the West.

 Carol Patterson